respec/HSPsquared/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Follow these steps to install using the conda_ package manager.

-1. Install the Anaconda Python Distribution
+1. Install Miniconda or Anaconda Python Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Install the `latest release`_ of the Anaconda Distribution, which includes the
-conda package manager, a complete Python (and R) data science stack, and the
-Anaconda Navigator GUI.
-Follow `Anaconda Installation`_ documentation.

-A lighter-weight alternative is to install Miniconda_.
+We recommend installing the light-weight Miniconda_ that includes Python, the
+conda_ environment and package management system, and their dependencies.

+NOTE: Follow conda defaults to install in your local user directory.
+DO NOT
+install for all users, to avoid substantial headaches with permissions.

+If you have already installed the Anaconda Distribution, you can use it to
+complete the next steps, but you may need to update to the `latest release`_.

 2. Create a Conda Environment for HSP2 Modeling (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^